 To make your oils go further, add five to 10% of wheat-germ oil, as it helps to preserve the mixture.

 Before you massage ALWAYS do a patch test first to check you are not allergic to it.

 Always wash your hands when you have finished the massage.

 Many Fibromyalgia forums have written comments on this oil with some having great results and others no so great, but that can be the same with drugs or treatments as it seems pains affect people differently.

-Written by the experts, Neals Yard Remedies: Essential Oils book will bring the rejuvenating aromatherapy benefits into your life.
+Written by the experts, Neals Yard Remedies: Complete Massage – All the techniques, Disciplines & Skills You Need to Massage for Wellness.
+The book will bring the rejuvenating aromatherapy benefits into your life.